sitechtimes/club-attendance-backend-v2/readme.md

 ## [Attendance](src/middleware/club/attendance.ts)

-This route is used to collect data about the user to update their club attendance for the day.
+Collects data about the user to update their club attendance for the day

 ### Route